Meet Dee DiGioia

 - Autism Movement Therapy

-- Yoga Calm Youth Instructor (pending- currently undergoing certification training – I just need to turn in my assignments)
+- Yoga Calm Youth Instructor (pending- currently finishing up turn in assignments for completion of certification)

 - Massage Therapy